Convert Visio to HTML with GroupDocs.Viewer for Java

 </dependencies>

-Rendering Visio Documents to HTML
+Rendering Visio Files to HTML (convert visio to html)

 Path outputDirectory = Path.of("YOUR_OUTPUT_DIRECTORY/RenderingVisioToHTML");